-Article 6 of the General Data Protection Regulation (GDPR) includes the “legitimate interests” of the data controller or a third party as one of the legal basis for processing personal data.
-This article 6.1.f is in certain way complex, as there are very few occasions when we can rely on this legal basis with complete legal certainty.
-At the same time, however, it is necessary, since there are numerous processing activities that could not be covered by any of the other basis offered to us by aforementioned article 6.
+Article 6 of the General Data Protection Regulation (GDPR) includes the “legitimate interests” of the data controller or a third party as one legal basis for processing personal data.
+This Article 6.1.f is in certain way complex, as there are very few occasions when we can rely on this legal basis with complete legal certainty.
+At the same time, however, it is necessary, since there are numerous processing activities that could not be covered by any of the other bases in Article 6 GDPR.

 As a consequence of this lack of clarity, I observe how this legal basis is being used in practice to cover different data processing activities depending on the privacy expert who interpret it.
-In this context, a few weeks ago, I had the opportunity to review the record of processing activities of a European company and observed that the legitimate basis for various activities within the Human Resources department was “the legitimate interests of the employees”.
+In this context, a few weeks ago, I had the opportunity to review the record of processing activities of a European company that included as legal basis for various activities within the Human Resources department the “legitimate interests of the employees”.

-To be honest, I found this rather shocking.
-However, although at first glance seems wrong, I would like to review what arguments may exist to defend that position and, in this way, try to understand whether the interpretation made by other lawyers is correct.
+I found this rather shocking and, although at first glance seems wrong, I would like to review what arguments may exist to defend that position and, in this way, try to understand whether this interpretation may be correct.

 May a data processing activity be based on the legitimate interests of the employees?